 In March 2000 Ambassador Patrick Nickolas Theros assumed office as the President and Executive Director of the U.S.-Qatar Business Council after a 35-year career in the United States Foreign Service.
+He retired on July 31, 2017.
 Ambassador Theros joined the Foreign Service in 1963 and, prior to being appointed Ambassador to the State of Qatar in 1995, served in a variety of positions including Political Advisor to the Commander in Chief, Central Command; Deputy Chief of Mission and Political officer in Amman; Charge d’affaires and Deputy Chief of Mission in Abu Dhabi; and Economic and Commercial Counselor in Damascus.
 He also has served in diplomatic positions in Saudi Arabia, Lebanon, and Nicaragua as well as in the Department of State.
 Immediately before his appointment to Qatar Ambassador Theros served as Deputy Coordinator for Counter-Terrorism, responsible for the coordination of all U.S. Government counter-terrorism activities outside the United States.
 In 1990, he was accorded the personal rank of Minister Counselor.

 The Senate confirmed Mr. Theros as Ambassador to the State of Qatar on October 19, 1995.
 He presented his credentials to the Emir, Sheikh Hamad bin Khalifah al-Thani, on November 12, 1995, succeeding Ambassador Kenton Keith.